cjdbarlow/Part-One/cerebral_blood_flow.md

 * Temperature

 ###Cerebral Metabolism{#temp}
-**Cerebral metabolism** (typically given by the cerebral metabolic requirement for oxgygen, CMRO<sub>2</sub>) has a linear association with cerebral blood flow - this is known as **flow-metabolism coupling**.
+**Cerebral metabolism** (typically given by the cerebral metabolic requirement for oxygen, CMRO<sub>2</sub>) has a linear association with cerebral blood flow - this is known as **flow-metabolism coupling**.
 This is controlled locally through the release of vasoactive mediators, such as H<sup>+</sup>, adenosine, and NO. Determinants of cerebral metabolism include:
 * **Drugs**
   Cerebral metabolism may be decreased by use of drugs such as benzodiazepines, barbiturates, and propofol.
 * **Temperature**